stfc/cloud-azimuth-config/docs/developing/index.md

 # with other deployments that use the dev environment
 source ./bin/activate dev jbloggs-dev

+# Generate secrets locally for the active environment, if required
+# DO NOT COMMIT THE GENERATED FILE TO GIT
+./bin/generate-secrets

 # Install Azimuth as usual
 ansible-galaxy install -f -r requirements.yml ansible-playbook azimuth_cloud.azimuth_ops.provision